Menu

 Ihor Sasovets

-Web applications are frequently targeted by cybercriminals seeking to exploit vulnerabilities and gain access to sensitive data or system resources.
-A successful attack on a web application can lead to data breaches, system downtime, and reputational damage for the affected organization.
+Cybercriminals frequently target web applications seeking to exploit vulnerabilities and gain access to sensitive data or system resources.
+A successful attack on an application can lead to data breaches, system downtime, and reputational damage for the affected organization.

-While it is recommended to conduct regular penetration tests that help to ensure that your application does not contain any exploitable security flaws, automated security testing could help you to find and mitigate common security vulnerabilities in the early stages of SDLC.
+While it is recommended to conduct regular penetration tests that help to ensure that your application does not contain any exploitable security flaws, automated application security testing could help you find and mitigate common security vulnerabilities in the early stages of the software development lifecycle (SDLC).

 Understanding Web Application Security Testing